jarnaldich/entish/README.md

 - Nodes take breadcrumb as first argument, then a list of chunks corresponding to their yet to be eveluated children nodes and are expected to return an artifact.
+- File and Dir nodes are no-ops, in the sense that they just call their children with the appropiate breadcrumb for the heavy lifting, collecting the results.
+  The actual artifact creation is done in the children.

 ## The ``root`` node